mcw256/CommandCraft/README.md

 ```
 "Cobblestone Stairs (West, Normal)": "minecraft:cobblestone_stairs[facing=west,half=bottom]",
 ```
-**When translating block names, CommandCraft first looks into ```user_block_dictionary.json``` for possible translation**, and if there are no matching elements, then it separates attributes and block names and uses
+**When translating block names, CommandCraft first checks ```user_block_dictionary.json``` for possible translation**, and if there are no matching elements, then it separates attributes and block names and uses
 ```block_names_dictionary.json``` and ```block_attributes_dictionary.json``` for further translation.
 Btw. you can edit them as well, if you fell good with JSON.